Every major AI video tool compared — quality, speed, pricing, and which to use for short-form, long-form, and creative production.

 Three developments worth tracking:

 Consistent characters across clips.
 Every tool struggles with this.
-Runway's image-to-video mode is currently closest — use locked reference images to maintain consistency across 3-4 clips.
+Runway Gen-4.5's reference-driven character system and Kling 3.0's multi-shot storyboard (with subject consistency across cuts) are the current front-runners.
 True cross-clip character consistency at production scale will unlock narrative video formats that are currently impractical.

 Real-time generation.
 Runway already has a faster "draft" mode.
 The trajectory points toward generation speeds under 30 seconds for 10-second clips within the year.
 That changes the workflow completely — you can generate, review, and iterate in the same creative session without batch-and-wait cycles.